jbrudvik/word-count/README.md

 - Select text (with mouse or keyboard) to see the number of words.
 - Quickly view the number of words on an entire page using keyboard shortcut (OS X: CMD-a, Windows: CTRL-a).
 - Click the extension button to activate/deactivate.
 The ESC key can also be used to deactivate.

+## Development

+The `src` directory contains all files needed by the extension, except the dependencies:

+    $ cd src
+    $ bower install

+After installing the dependencies, [load the unpacked extension](https://developer.chrome.com/extensions/getstarted#unpacked) from the `src` directory.